ArcHound/advent_of_code/README.md

       --help  Show this message and exit.

     Commands:
-      prepare  Prepare the template and the test for a given day solve    Solve for the input of a given day
+      leaderboard  Show leaderboard (global or private (also lists those)) prepare  Prepare the template and the test for a given day solve    Solve for the input of a given day